vzaffalon/checkout-web/README.md

 react router dom for application routing

-styled components for create components with custom styles
+styled components for creating components with custom styles